bangadang/stackIT/FS25/Dataengineering.md

     -   Fact table in the center with dimension tables radiating outward.
     -   Simple and fast for querying.
 	2.   **Snowflake Schema** ❄️
+	- mapping of classifications : separate table for each classification level (e.g., product, product group, etc.)
     -   Dimensions are normalized (split into sub-dimensions).
     -   More storage-efficient but slightly slower for querying.